tomaszs/Spoticy/README.md

 6. Upload music
 7. Play the music

-# How to get the music
+# How To Get The Music

 Buy music directly from the authors.
 They earn the most that way.
 There are also legal platforms to buy music files.
 Consult the licence to make sure it covers the use case.